-- The University Transfer or Academic Program is recommended for a student who intends to transfer to a college or university to earn a 1. bachelor's degree.
+- 1. The University Transfer or Academic Program is recommended for a student who intends to transfer to a college or university to earn a bachelor's degree.
 This program is designed to meet the requirements of the first two years of a college or university program leading to a bachelor's degree.
 A student completing the university transfer program of study may be awarded the Associate in Arts (AA) Degree. - 2.
 A Technical Program is recommended for a student seeking preparation for employment in a field that does not require a bachelor's degree.
-Each of these programs has specific requirements that a student must meet to earn a Technical Certificate or the Associate in Applied Science Degree. - 3.
+Each of these programs has specific requirements that a student must meet to earn a Technical Certificate or the Associate in Applied Science Degree.
+As a general rule, technical courses do not transfer to a university; however, exceptions do exist.
+To see these exceptions, view the Mississippi Articulation and Transfer Tool (MATT). - 3.
 A Career Program is recommended for a student seeking training in the skills necessary for employment in a specific occupational field.
 Career courses are not transferable.